AVAILABLE NOW! COVID-19 Clinical Data Sets for Research

 CORDS v1.0 was developed by matching the daily COVID test result file from sites with patients in the UCHDW.
 It contains patient demographics, past medical history, all numeric resulted labs, in addition to the COVID-19 test result.
 It is expected that each UC Health location will be able to pull down the data set to a local server and follow location-based practices for access.
 This is expected shortly following IRB approval for standing up the data set, which is currently under review.
 [Note: While the establishment of the data set requires IRB review, access to it by individual investigators does not.]

-It should be noted that while CORDS v2.0 will be more clinically rich, the additional data elements are ICU-centric.
+It should be noted that while CORDS v2.0 is more clinically rich, the additional data elements are ICU-centric.
 Future efforts are planned to find and include data from OR and ER encounters as well.

 Accrual to Clinical Trials (ACT) Data Set